test-point/testpoint-dcl/tests/bdd-remote/README.md

 ## Install

 This suite uses python to access (and test) remote DCL, through HTTPS and DNS protocols.
 It's developed with python 2.7, other versions may work but are not tested.
 The python code is tested in Linux and OSX.
-Raise an issue in https://github.com/ausdigital/capability-locator if you encounter issues with other python versions or operating systems.
+Raise an issue in https://github.com/test-point/testpoint-dcl if you encounter issues with other python versions or operating systems.

 The `test.sh` script will install required python packagess.
-For it to succeed, you will need (in adition to python) the only dependencies you need to have `pip` and `virtualenv` installed.
+For it to succeed, the only dependencies you need to have is the `pip` and `virtualenv`.

 The HTTPS implementation requires phantomjs, so you will also need that.
 Note, the Ubuntu OS packaged versons of phantomjs is known NOT to work, instead `npm` installed version.
 To do this in ubuntu, first install npm and nodejs-legacy, then use npm to install phantomjs-prebuilt:

 ```
-$apt-get install -y nodejs-legacy npm
+$ apt-get install -y nodejs-legacy npm
-$npm install -g phantomjs-prebuilt
+$ npm install -g phantomjs-prebuilt
 ```

 ## Configuration

-The software will evaluate the dcl.testpoint.io target, unless you don't over-ride this behavior by setting appropriate environment varialbes.
+The software will evaluate the dcl.testpoint.io target, unless you don't override this behavior by setting appropriate environment varialbes.

 There is a configuration file mechanism for setting the environment variables in a